 It is now worth discussing the nature of the Mn$_{4b}$ sublattice “transition”.
 As discussed above, the moments of this sublattice are subjected to strongly frustrated interactions that effectively decouple them from the FM matrix.
 On reducing the temperature both NMR and neutron diffraction clearly show the development of a long range ordered moment, which the almost linear temperature dependence suggests to be an induced moment.
 This implies the lack of a thermodynamic transition at the order-temperature, consistent with the symmetry of the system and with the absence of a heat capacity peak in the Monte Carlo simulations (Fig. S19 \cite{SUP}).
 The ordering of the Mn$_{4b}$ sublattice then resembles the crossover between a paramagnetic state and a fully polarized state in presence of an external magnetic field.

 Based on these findings we can derive guidelines to control the magnetic structure of the Ni$_{48}$Mn$_{36}$In$_{16-x}$Sn$_x$ alloys, which is composed of two intertwined, but effectively decoupled, FM sublattices.
 The Mn$_{4a}$ sublattice is long-range FM ordered and defines the macroscopic Curie temperature of the alloy, which depends mainly on the direct Mn-Ni exchange (and to a lesser extent on the intra-lattice long-range Mn$_{4a}$--Mn$_{4a}$ coupling) and can be amended by excess Mn on the Ni sublattice.
-In turn, the 4b sublattice, which is only partially occupied by Mn, orders at a temperature, which decreases with increasing number of $sp$-electrons from the non-spin-polarized element (In/Sn).
-This effective decoupling of magnetic sublattices is due to the superposition of FM (Mn--Ni and Mn$_{4a}$--Mn$_{4a}$) and AF (Mn$_{4a}$--Mn$_{4b}$) interactions, susceptible to the concentration of $sp$-electrons supplied by the main group element, and to different magnetic surrounding of Mn$_{4a}$ and Mn$_{4b}$.
+In turn, the 4b sublattice, which is only partially occupied by Mn, orders at a temperature, which decreases with replacing In with Sn.
+This effective decoupling of magnetic sublattices is due to the superposition of FM (Mn--Ni and Mn$_{4a}$--Mn$_{4a}$) and AF (Mn$_{4a}$--Mn$_{4b}$) interactions and to different magnetic surrounding of Mn$_{4a}$ and Mn$_{4b}$.